vaibhav77471/patternscpp/README.md

-# patternscpp
+# Patterns.cpp
-Here you will see different types of pattern using cpp.
+Here you will see different types of patterns using cpp.